OctopusDeploy/docs/docs/projects/project-triggers/automatic-release-creation.md

 ## Channels {#AutomaticReleaseCreation-Channels}

-[Channels](/docs/releases/channels/index.md) were introduced in **Octopus 3.2**, and at this point you must select the Channel that will be used for any automatically created releases.
+You must select the [channels](/docs/releases/channels/index.md) that will be used for any automatically created releases.
 This means that **only one channel for each project can have an automatic release creation trigger enabled at any one time.** This can be painful, and here are some points you can consider:

 - Use one of the [build-server extensions](/docs/packaging-applications/build-servers/index.md), or the [Octopus CLI](/docs/octopus-rest-api/octopus-cli/create-release.md) to create releases instead of using ARC - this will automatically determine the best channel based on the release being created
 - Choose the channel that will be used most commonly for automatically creating releases, and create releases manually for the other channels.